The story of Hassle Records, an indie label surviving a pandemic

 “To secure a future for Hassle and for the independent music scene generally,” says Ren Aldridge, singer with Petrol Girls, who signed to Hassle in 2018, “we need funding for independent venues and for musicians and music industry workers.
 I truly believe that the pandemic has shone a spotlight on just how financially precarious the scene is.
 We need a broader cultural shift that values what creative people bring to society.
 What is life without art?”

 “I’m really proud,” says Wez, “of Hassle still being here after 15 years.
-And – despite everything that’s happened – I’m actually looking to grow growing forward.
+And – despite everything that’s happened – I’m actually looking to grow, going forward.
 We’ve seen a lot of our contemporaries disappear or sell out to bigger companies over the years.
 Here we are, still looking ahead, with the principles and mindset we’ve always had.”

 This forward-thinking mindset means never looking back, and never giving in.
 Says Wez: “A banker friend who deals with acquisitions once asked me, ‘What’s your exit strategy from the music business?”
 My reply?
 “Our exit strategy is there is no exit strategy…”